 Although Summer Session is a more casual, relaxed environment, summer courses are taught at an accelerated pace and the workload for two courses is comparable to four courses during the year.
-You may enroll in up to 10 units for Session I and 10 units for Session II.
+You may enroll in up to 20 units total over the summer, max 12 units in a session.
+For example, you could enroll in 12 units in Session I and 8 units in Session II.
 Courses in 10-week overlap both sessions, so those units will be divided; we apply half to the Session I study load limit and half to the Session II study load limit.
 If you need to exceed these limits due to unusual circumstances, please obtain approval from the appropriate University official, as follows:

 - If you are a student regularly admitted and enrolled at UC Irvine:

 - Undergraduate students must visit your Academic Counselor at your school of major.
 They will submit an online approval directly to Summer Session.
 After your counselor submits the approval, you will need to submit your Enrollment Form or Course Change Request Form via DocuSign to the Summer Session Office.
 Please note you will not be able to pass the unit maximum per session when registering online.

 - Graduate students must visit your Academic Counselor.
 They will submit an online approval directly to Summer Session.
 After your counselor submits the approval, you will need to submit your Enrollment Form or Course Change Request Form via DocuSign to the Summer Session Office.
 Please note you will not be able to pass the unit maximum per session when registering online.